sgregnt/sgregnt.github.io/_pages/about.md

 the Euler Integral, which is one of the tools in TDA ([Justin Curry Et al.](https://www.math.upenn.edu/~ghrist/preprints/eulertome.pdf)).
 In this project I use another tool from TDA, a mapper algorithm, [(G Singh Et al., 2007)](https://research.math.osu.edu/tgda/mapperPBG.pdf) for profiling of neural networks and boosting their performance.
-The proposed algorithm provides topological summary for the input data shape, this summary is used to measure local performance of neural network in the input, which in turn guides an assembly scheme that improves neural network performance.
+The proposed algorithm provides topological summary for the input data shape, this summary is used to measure local performance of neural network in the input, which in turn guides an ensemble scheme that improves neural network performance.

 ![Topological Data summary](https://sgregnt.github.io/images/tda.png "Topological Data summary")